Mobile media

+History

 The development of the portable telephone can be traced back to its use by the military in the late nineteenth-century.'
 By the 1930s, police cars in several major U.S. cities were equipped with one-way mobile radios.'
 In 1931, the Galvin Manufacturing Corporation designed a mass market two-way radio.
 This radio was named Motorola, which also became the new name for the company in 1947.'
 In 1943, Motorola developed the first portable radiotelephone, the Walkie-Talkie, for use by the American forces during World War II.'
 After the war, two-way radio technology was developed for civilian use.
 In 1946, AT&T and Southwestern Bell made available the first commercial mobile radiotelephone.
 This service allowed calls to be made from a fixed phone to a mobile one.'

 "Many scholars have noted and praised the mobility of reading brought about the emergence of the book and the advent of early modern print culture".
 Along with the book, the transistor radio, the Walkman, and the Kodak camera are also bearers of portable information and early examples of mobile media consumption.
 With the rise of the internet, many forms of media can be considered mobile.
 Forms of mobile media, such as podcasts and even social networking services, are some of the few that can be downloaded, used or even streamed over the internet.
 According to Jordan Frith and Didem Ozkul in their book, Mobile Media Beyond Mobile Phones, they believe that mobile media has moved beyond our past knowledge of mobile media.
 "With this issue, we realized that not only has our understanding of mobile media expanded beyond the mobile phone, but our thinking of the 'mobile in front of media has evolved".
 From The Mobile Reader, Jason Farman and other authors describe this expansion of mobile media.
 "The cultural shift that happened in conjunction with the printing press can be mapped onto our uses of mobile media (especially location-aware technologies): the cultural imaginaries of space became simultaneously about experiencing the expansion of space, an increase in speed of transmission, and a transformed view of the local".